 The character Myrna likewise has evolved and the changes in the script fleshed out her emotional range.
 It’s hard to capture a character’s history in a single episode, and while the temptation is there to make every scene into some kind of “message” it’s usually death to a script.
 The scenes have to develop organically and the writers have to trust the viewing audience will pick up any life lessons, even if it’s on a subliminal level.

 A scene between Myrna pleading for reconciliation with her ex was written and added almost at the last minute.
-Julie Carmen was cast as Steffi, who fell in love, once upon a time, with a man named Michael.
+Award-winning actress Julie Carmen (who studied extensively under both Sanford Meisner and Uta Hagen and whose long list of credits include John Cassavetes’ Gloria) was cast as Steffi, who fell in love, once upon a time, with a man named Michael.
 Steffi faces a strange sort of widowhood, where Michael ceases to exist as he once had and has now been reincarnated into a woman named Myrna, and both must figure out how to move forward toward separate futures very different from the one they initially planned together.

 “I love you,” Myrna tells Steffi.
 “I always have.
 I always will.”